Haryana DSP killed trying to stop illegal mining, mowed down by truck | Law-Order

 - India

-A deputy superintendent of police investigating illegal stone-mining was killed when a truck he signalled to stop in Haryana’s Nuh district drove into him, officials said.
+A deputy superintendent of police investigating illegal stone-mining was killed Tuesday when a truck he signaled to stop in Haryana's Nuh district drove into him, officials said.

-Tauru DSP Surendra Singh had signalled a dumper-truck to halt to check documents.
+Taurus DSP Surendra Singh had signaled a dumper-truck to halt to check documents.
 But the driver sped on, running over him.

 The officer's gunman and his driver jumped aside to safety, but the DSP was hit.